dmage/livm/README.md

 ## livm — Linux in a Virtual Machine

 LiVM is a minimal Linux in a Virtual Machine.
-It created to automate testing of low-level utilities like setfont.
+It is created to automate testing of low-level utilities like setfont.

 It consists of: